zkemail/email-wallet/README.md

 In the current version, you can:
 - ✓ Send ETH to email address.
 - ✓ Send ERC20 to email address.
-- ✓ Hide a link from an email address to a wallet address.
+- ✓ Hide a link from an email address to a wallet address on-chain.

 In the future, you will be able to:
 - ✓ Swap tokens using Uniswap, and use other DeFi using extensions.